Meet Lincoln

 “The first responders that day were deeply affected, and I know the detective in the case went home, hugged his kids and checked his blinds.”

-“It turns out that their rental property had blinds installed prior to 2010”, explains Kerrie.
-“I want ALL rental properties, including private rentals like Airbnb’s to abide by the safety standards regardless of when the blinds were installed.
+“It turns out that the rental property had blinds installed prior to 2010,” explains Kerrie.
+“I want ALL rental properties, including private rentals like Airbnbs, to abide by the safety standards regardless of when the blinds were installed.
 I’d like to think of it as Lincoln’s Law.
-Maybe it can save another child…another family’s heartache.
+Maybe it can save another child… another family’s heartache.
 I want something positive to come from Lincoln’s tragic death.”

 WHAT CAN BE DONE TO MAKE CURTAIN AND BLIND CORDS SAFE?